 Solution 3: Fix Graphics Related Issue.

-If your Game gets stuck on a black screen, and only PUBG logo does appear.
+If your game gets stuck on a black screen, and only the PUBG logo does appear.
 Then, maybe it’s because of the outdated graphics driver.
-Or, maybe wrong graphics settings are enabled in Game.
+Or, maybe wrong graphics settings are enabled in the Game.
 To fix all this, follow these solutions.

 3.1.
 Update Graphics Driver.

-PUBG PC users are facing the issue with AMD hardware from a long ago.
-So, I suggest you switch to the NVIDIA.
+PUBG PC users are facing the issue with AMD hardware for a long ago.
+So, I suggest you switch to NVIDIA.
 The first thing you should check before starting any Game is Driver updated or not.